 custom resource. -

-The default installation options produces a fully supported Project Quay environment, with all managed dependencies (database, caches, object storage, and so on) supported for production use.
+The default installation options produces a fully supported Project Quay environment, with all managed dependencies, such as database, caches, object storage, and so on, supported for production use.

 NoteSome components might not be highly available.